C++98 Function Interfaces: Overloading and Default Parameters

 1.1 Basic Concepts

-Function overloading allows multiple functions to share the same name, provided their parameter lists differ.
-A "different parameter list" means differences in the types or number of parameters—note that a different return type does not count, as the compiler will not use the return type alone to distinguish overloads.
+Function overloading allows multiple functions to share the same name, provided their parameter lists are different.
+"Different parameter lists" refers to differences in the types or the number of parameters—note that different return types do not count; the compiler will not distinguish overloads based solely on the return type.

 Let's look at the most basic example: